haplo-org/haplo-safe-view-templates/README.md

 ```

+## Security checking

+There are some additional restrictions on templates to encourage secure coding.

+* `<script>` tags are not allowed.
+Use `scriptTag()` instead.

+* onX attributes are not allowed, as they contain inline JavaScript.
+Use id and class attributes to select nodes and add handlers in your client side scripting.

+* id, class and style attributes may only contain literal strings, or conditionals which choose between one or more literal strings.
+This helps stop attackers from being able to manipulate the behaviour of client side scripts.

+* if the use of `unsafeHTML()` is unavoidable, the value key must have a name beginning with 'unsafe' so the view generation code also contains a hint that it's unsafe.

 ## Implementation

 The prototype has a simple hand-written recursive descent parser which outputs a thread-safe AST.
 This AST is then rendered with a Driver which provides language specific implentations to retrieve values from the view.